The Mounted Arsenal

 Cavalry Swords

-The two types of swords commonly seen in Mounted Combat in the Western European tradition have been the knight's longsword, which was covered in detail last week, and the cavalry sabre, which came into use later and lasted until horses were no longer used for battlefield charges.
+The two types of swords commonly seen in Mounted Combat in the Western European tradition have been the knight’s longsword and the cavalry sabre, which came into use later and lasted until horses were no longer used for battlefield charges.

 Both these swords are strong cutting weapons, although the sabre typically has only one cutting edge to the longsword’s two, is not as easy to couch in the thrust, and lacks the long grip and pommel useful for disarms.
 The advantage of the sabre however, is that its shorter, slightly curved blade is quicker and easier to draw from under the reins.